Puyallup station: History

 Sounder service at Kent and Puyallup stations began on February 5, 2001.
 The opening dates for both stations were consolidated together, with Puyallup opening a month earlier than originally planned.
 A formal grand opening for Puyallup station was celebrated on May 5, including the full opening of the station's 300 parking stalls.
-The opening of the station was credited with attracting new businesses and development to downtown Puyallup, as part of the city's desired revitalization plan that came bundled with a new public library, central park, and city hall.
+The opening of the station was credited with attracting new businesses and development to downtown Puyallup, as part of the city's desired revitalization plan that also included a new public library, central park, and city hall.
 The station's park and ride was expanded in 2010 with an additional 219 parking spaces at a satellite lot adjacent to the Washington State Fairgrounds.

 The need for expanded parking at Puyallup station led to formal proposals by the city and Sound Transit to build a parking garage for commuters.
 The garage was first considered in 2007 and approved the following year in the Sound Transit 2 ballot measure, as part of a station access project.
 In 2014, Sound Transit approved a preliminary plan to build a 420-stall parking garage on property owned by the Puyallup Fraternal Order of Eagles, located west of the station's platforms, along with potential pedestrian overpasses crossing 5th Avenue and the railroad tracks.
 The garage project was stalled in early 2016 by the discovery of unstable soil at the site and the Eagles chapter declining to negotiate a land sale.

 Despite the issues, Sound Transit approved construction on the $60 million garage and access project in 2016, including a 500-stall parking garage at the Eagles site and a 165-stall parking lot on 3rd Avenue.
 Sound Transit began eminent domain procedures against the Eagles and their property in July 2017, prompting protests from Eagles members to the Puyallup city council.
 A settlement between Sound Transit and the Eagles was reached in 2018.
 Construction on the parking garage began in November 2020 and was originally scheduled to open by early 2022, but was delayed by several months due while awaiting safety improvements at the adjacent track crossing.
-The garage is expected to open in early 2023—at a cost of $82.4 million—and will be followed by other pedestrian and bicycle improvements later in the year.
+The garage and pedestrian bridge opened on March 27, 2023, at a cost of $82.4 million.
+A related project to improve bicycle and pedestrian access, including 50 curb ramps and bicycle lanes, is planned to be completed in 2024.